 The COVID-19 (coronavirus) pandemic is an ever-evolving situation.
-Public policies and recommendations are changing sometimes multiple times a day.
+Public policies and recommendations change often.
 PromptCare is in regular contact with local and state health officials, and is making every effort to engage in the safest practices possible for our patients and staff.
 Workflows in our clinic, and the availability of some services will likely continue to change as local impacts unfold.

 Here is some important information about your visit and some of the measures we currently have in place.

 All individuals age 24 months and older are required to wear a mask or face covering that covers their mouth and nose while inside our facility.
 Those who are unable to wear a mask for any reason, including injury, disability, or being less than 24 months must be pre-screened, and may need to be isolated for their own protection and the protection of others.
 Call 785-838-1510 for screening and instructions.

 We encourage patients to complete the registration and health history forms found in the Registration tab prior to coming to the office.
-This will help to reduce your wait time in the clinic.
-Any patient who would prefer to wait in their vehicle may do so.
+This will help to reduce your wait time at the clinic.
+Any urgent care patient who would prefer to wait in their vehicle may do so.
 During periods of high patient volumes, non-isolation patients may also be asked to wait in their vehicles in order to allow for social distancing in our lobby.
 We do not have an indoor waiting area for patients determined to require isolation.
 Please plan accordingly.

-In order to minimize exposure and increase social distancing, any visitors or companions who are not needed to facilitate the visit, such as a child's parent or a patient's caregiver, will be asked to wait in their vehicle or return when the patient's visit is over.
-Please avoid bringing people with you who are not being treated, such as friends, family members, neighbors or additional children are not allowed in the building.
+In order to minimize exposure and increase social distancing, any visitors or companions who are not needed to facilitate the visit, such as a minor child's parent or a patient's caregiver, will be asked to wait in their vehicle or return when the patient's visit is over.
+Additional people, who are not being treated, such as friends, family members, neighbors or additional children are not allowed in the building.

 Our staff has stepped up the cleaning of high touch surfaces, such as counters, exam tables, handles, chairs and medical equipment with a disinfectant cleaning solution.

-Patients who have had a known exposure or concerns about COVID-19 should self-isolate and call their primary care provider for advice and testing options.
+Patients who have had a known exposure or concerns about COVID-19 should self-isolate and call their primary care provider for advice.
 If you do not have a primary care provider, contact your local health department.
 Douglas County residents can call the health department at 786-856-4343 for COVID-19 information and screening.
 Please do not enter our lobby if you have COVID-like symptoms or you suspect you have COVID-19, as you could expose others.
-Kansas University students and staff are encouraged to contact Watkins Health Center for COVID-19 information and screening.
 If you are currently under quarantine due to travel or COVID-19 exposure, please do not enter our lobby, even for non-COVID related services, until you have completed your quarantine time.
 If you require urgent care services during your quarantine, please call 785-838-1510 for prescreening and instructions.
 All patients requesting COVID testing and screening will be isolated while at the clinic, regardless of the reason for requesting testing.

 Based on the CDC's recommendation to avoid procedures that could increase the aerosolization of secretions, PromptCare and Lawrence Occupational Health will not be performing any Pulmonary Functions Testing (Spirometry) until further notice.
 Donors who arrive for Drug and/or Breath Alcohol Testing will be screened for fever and respiratory symptoms, and must be symptom free to be checked in for testing.
-On-site services provided away from the clinic have been suspended at this time.
 Preventive and occupational health visits may be delayed based on symptoms, exposure or travel history, and provider availability.
 On-site services performed in the community are suspended until further notice.
 Nebulized breathing treatments have been found to aerosolize secretions.
 Breathing treatments will NOT be performed on patients unless the physician has no concerns about COVID-19.
 Patients with any risk factors for COVID-19, who are ill enough to require breathing treatments should be treated in their local emergency room.